This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Do the riverfront right and eat at The George.
 I had, funnily enough, The George Burger.
 It was good, nothing noteworthy though, but the fries.
 Golden, crispy, melt-in-your-mouth potatoes.
 You also get an uninterrupted view of the river from the patio.
-The restaurant had just begun that day a vegan menu too, for anyone looking for vegan food in Wilmington NC.
+The restaurant had just begun a vegan menu that day as well if anyone is looking for vegan food in Wilmington.

 Front Street Brewery

 I’ll be honest.
 I don’t really enjoy drinking alone.
 But I was in such a good mood that I thought I’d check out Front Street Brewery.
 Um, $2 mugs of beer on Tuesday?
 Cheers.
-1/2 price appetisers every day from 4-6pm?
-Thank you very much!
-I don’t do ales but nevertheless they had two fantastic beers I really enjoyed: the Coastal Kolsch and the Raspberry Wheat.
+1/2 price appetisers every day from 4-6 pm?
+Thank you very much, I don’t do ales, but nonetheless they had two fantastic beers I really enjoyed: the Coastal Kolsch and the Raspberry Wheat.
 I couldn’t taste the raspberry in the latter so it was just a good-bodied wheat beer to me.
-And the kolsch is very light and much too easy to drink.
+And the Kolsch is very light and much too easy to drink.

 To accompany the beer I tried the brewery’s beer nuggets.
-I got this many for $2.50 and they were bloody delicious crispy, doughy balls of heaven, dipped in a marinara sauce.
+I got this many for $2.50 and they were deliciously crispy, doughy balls of heaven dipped in a marinara sauce.
 I don’t know if these are an American delicacy or the brewery’s own recipe, but the person behind this creation deserves a medal.

 A little bit of hipster in the south.
-I had a daily special at The Basicswhich was so fresh and one of the best meals I have had in awhile: grilled swordfish, tomato and basil relish, caramelised onions, bed of kale (first time to eat it, was not too bad) and some mashed potatoes on the side.
+I had a daily special at The Basics which was so fresh and one of the best meals I have had in a while: grilled swordfish, tomato and basil relish, caramelised onions, a bed of kale (first time to eat it, was not too bad) and some mashed potatoes on the side.
 The staff here were super friendly and kind, too.

-I am a sucker for an ice-cream at any time of the day and in any weather.
-I was the girl eating gelato in Rome at New Years (I was wearing gloves whilst holding my cup but so worth it!).
-The people at Haunted Wilmington, who do the Hollywood Location Walk, give you a card at the end of their tours with discount coupons on the back, including 10% off at Kilwins, so it was obviously fate.
+I am a sucker for ice cream at any time of the day and in any weather.
+I was the girl eating gelato in Rome at New Years (I was wearing gloves whilst holding my cup but so worth it).
+The people at Kilwins, so it was obviously fate.
 I had two different scoops of Kilwin specialities in my cup, including the Kilwin Tracks.
-So creamy.
+So creamy., who do the Hollywood Location Walk, give you a card at the end of their tours with discount coupons on the back, including 10% off at

 I got the public bus to my hotel from downtown both nights and I had the same driver.
 She asked where I was going and then would stop the bus outside my hotel instead of around the corner so I didn’t have to walk in the dark.
 I thought about the response I would get with a request like that anywhere else.
 Eye rolls, scoffs, you get it.

 You can stay on for both directions and just pay an extra $4, which is what I did.
 I enjoyed heading north more as the scenery was prettier: golden reeds and bald eagles in bare trees; the town disappearing behind us.
-Captain Wendy was a very friendly tour guide too.
+Captain Wendy was also a very friendly tour guide.

 The sunsets aren’t exactly terrible, either.
 I sat by the river on my first night and as I took photos of the beautiful changing clouds in front of me, I thought my life is good.
 I want more moments like this in my life.
 When I am happy with me and this life I have chosen.
 I don’t know what it is about sunsets that make me get so reflective.
 It must be the fact that they mark the end of the day.

 I covered a lot of ground in two days, but I could happily spend a week here relaxing by the river, visiting the beaches and celebrity stalking.
-Wilmington NC, I shall never forget our brief encounter and I will try to come back for a visit someday.
+Wilmington, I shall never forget our brief encounter and I will try to come back for a visit someday.